 How do you feel after doing the exercises?
 It is completely normal if you do not have the desired sensation at first.
-In the short term, it is even possible to feel the opposite effect during the exercise, such as a rapid heartbeat during the heart exercise.
+In the short term, it is even possible to feel the opposite effect during the exercise, such as a quickening heartbeat during the heart exercise.
 Don’t give up.
-Practise regularly, at least three times a week.
+Practise regularly – at least three times a week.
 The desired effects will set in after a short period of time.

 Autogenic training is easy to learn and practise at home.
 If need be, a professional introduction and coaching is worthwhile for beginners.
-You can find recognised courses and providers here.
+You can find recognised course instructors for autogenic training here.

-Would you like an audio guide?
+Would you prefer an audio guide?
 Helsana Coach will introduce you to autogenic training in short daily sessions.
 It will show you how you can harness the power of your thoughts to relax.

 The expert provided the editorial team with advice and input for this article.
 Melissa Biedermann (psychologist and life coach) works in the Helsana health consultation service.
 She supports customers on questions to do with mental health and mindfulness.